-Marissa Dodd joined the UVA women’s golf program in July of 2019.
+Marissa Majors (Dodd) joined the UVA women’s golf program in July of 2019.
+In 2021 she was elevated to the position of associate head coach.
 A native of Allen, Texas, she served as a volunteer assistant coach at SMU for one season prior to coming to Virginia.
 Previously, she competed for three years on the LPGA’s Symetra Tour, playing in 49 of its tournaments.

 Dodd competed at Wake Forest from 2011 to 2015, playing in 40 tournaments for the Deacons.

 As a senior, she was Wake Forest’s top finisher (16th) at the NCAA Championship and helped the Demon Deacons finish second at the NCAA South Bend Regional.
 She earned a spot on the all-region team and wrapped up the season with a 74.14 stroke average and three top-10 finishes.

 In just her second professional tournament, Dodd won at Stallion Mountain in Las Vegas on the 2016 Cactus Tour.
 In her inaugural professional tournament, she tied for first but lost a playoff for medalist honors.
 The Allen, Texas, native made her debut on the LPGA Tour at the 2016 Marathon Classic in Ohio.
 She shot a 4-under 68 in a qualifier to claim one of the final two spots in the event.

 As an amateur, Dodd reached the finals of the 2011 USGA Women’s Amateur Publinks and qualified for the U.S. Amateur.
 She was the Texas 5A state champion as a junior at Allen High School.